salcedoe/MtMdocs/docs/slicer/CTACardioSegment.md

 >![save dialog](images/CTACardio-save-dialog.png){ width="450"}
 4. Back in the Save Dialog, Choose "Save"
 5. Everything in the table that is checked will be saved.

-#### Segment the Left kidney

-Repeat the segmentation steps for the Left Kidney

-- Create a new Segmentation Called Left Kidney.
-Set the color to Blue
-- Settings for  **Grow From Seeds**
-        - Masking: Editable area: Outside all visible segments
-        - Overwrite other segments: "none"

-SAVE YOUR WORK!

 ### Segment the Aorta